swiftlang/swift-evolution/proposals/0026-abstract-classes-and-methods.md

 ## Alternatives considered
 As first reading, it seems that protocols and protocol extensions might fit the need.
-It actually does not because abstract classes can have attributs and properties that protocols does not support.
+It actually does not because abstract classes can have attributes and properties that protocols do not support.

 An alternative solution would be to add attributes to protocols and protocol extensions, but this might break compatibility with Objective-C runtime.